The gym can be an intimidating place.

-1) Getting advice from randos.
+1) Getting advice from randos

 For as long as there have been gyms, there have been “bros”.
 And for as long as there have been “bros”, there has been “bro science”.
 This generally means the type of advice thrown around the gym that may be true, false, or just plain ludicrous.

-Men: Feel free to listen to any advice given, nod your head politely, and then continue on your workout as before.
+Men: Feel free to listen to any advice given, nod your head politely, and then continue on with your workout as before.
 If you are genuinely curious, just research the advice later.
 Steve recently had an old man tell him squatting below parallel was going to ruin his knees – Steve politely nodded, then got back to squatting deep.

-Women: Feel free to listen to any advice given, nod your head politely, and then continue on your workout as before.
+Women: Feel free to listen to any advice given, nod your head politely, and then continue on with your workout as before.
 Women may find themselves being talked down to by a male gym member – given “advice” or off-hand comments.